ystskm/noleak-emitter-js/README.md

 ## API - Set functions by args

+    // On node.js, "GLOBAL.Emitter" or "require('events').EventEmitter"
-    // On node.js, require('events').EventEmitter will be inherited.
+    // will be inherited.
     var NoleakEmitter = require('noleak-emitter');
     var emitter = new NoleakEmitter();
     emitter.on('hoge', function(){ console.log(arguments) });